Weight on Other Planets Calculator

 Saturn vs Neptune upset

 Neptune’s surface gravity (1.14 g) beats Saturn’s (1.07 g) despite Saturn being larger.
-Density matters more than size—sort the results table to see this surprise.
+Density matters more than size—scan the result table or chart to see this surprise.

 Density twist